Bengali Wikipedia: Controversies

 Over the years, there has been confusion in Bangladeshi media regarding some information on the Bengali Wikipedia.
-In April 2018, Bangladeshi print and electronic media reported that Wikipedia named Runa Laila, a renowned singer from Bangladesh, among its Top 30 Bengali people of all time.
+In April 2018, Bangladeshi print and electronic media reported that Wikipedia named Runa Laila, a renowned singer from Bangladesh, among its top 30 Bengali people of all time.
 This confusion arose due to the use of a collage image in the Bengalis article's infobox on the Bengali and English versions of Wikipedia.
-In October 2018, an administrator called Nurunnabi Chowdhury Hasive was caught being taking bribe (paid editing) of 1.5 million Bangladeshi Taka (17,685 USD then) from Bangladesh contemporary government for paid editing in support of them without informing the Wikimedia foundation and therefore got terminated from the foundation.
-In August of the same year, an unregistered user added a fake date of death in Muhammed Zafar Iqbal's article, which also attracted media attention.
+In October 2018, administrator Nurunnabi Chowdhury Hasive was permanently blocked by the Wikimedia Foundation after it was discovered he had accepted bribes totaling 1.5 million Bangladeshi taka (approx. US$17,685) from the Bangladeshi government for paid editing without disclosing the conflict of interest.
+In August of the same year, an unregistered user added a false date of death in Muhammed Zafar Iqbal's article, which also attracted media attention.